snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/managing-tracking-scenarios-console/index.md

 ---
-title: "Managing tracking scenarios in the console"
+title: "Managing Tracking Scenarios in the Console"
-sidebar_label: "🆕 Managing tracking scenarios in the console"
+sidebar_label: "Using the UI"
 sidebar_position: 80
 sidebar_custom_props:
-  offerings:
-    - enterprise
+  new: true
 ---

-## Creating a New Tracking Scenario using Console
+## Creating a New Tracking Scenario using the Console

-Tracking Scenarios are directly linked to Data Structures and represent the events that are documented and tracked using a certain Data Structure.
+Tracking Scenarios are directly linked to [Data Structures](/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md) and represent the events that are documented and tracked using a certain Data Structure.

 To create a new Tracking Scenario, navigate to the **Data Structures** option in the menu.
 From there, select a data structure from the list.